okami101/vuetify-admin/packages/docs/guide/tutorial.md

 </script>
 ```

-As you can see, fields for datatable are just an list of object. `source` correspond to the targetted property of resource item where to get the value and `type` is the best suited field for display it on table cells.
+As you can see, fields for data table are just an list of object. `source` correspond to the targeted property of resource item where to get the value and `type` is the best suited field for display it on table cells.
 For basic text a simple string can be put in place of full object. `source` support dot notation as well.

 ![users-list](/assets/tutorial/users-list.png)